Haivision/srt/docs/handshake.md

  - 2 (AES-128)
  - 3 (AES-192)
  - 4 (AES-256)
- - 0 (PBKEYLEN not advertised; either no encryption, or agent is considered Receiver)
+ - 0 (PBKEYLEN not advertised)

-The `PBKEYLEN` advertisement is required due to the fact that the Sender should decide the `PBKEYLEN`, but in HSv5 it will not necessarily be an Initiator (unlike HSv4).
-In order to allow the Responder to specify its own `PBKEYLEN`, this field is used to advertise it before the Initiator starts creating a `KMREQ` message.
+The `PBKEYLEN` advertisement is required due to the fact that the Sender should decide the `PBKEYLEN`, but in HSv5 Sender might be Responder.
+Therefore `PBKEYLEN` is being advertised to the Initiator so that it gets this value before it starts creating the SEK on its side, to be then sent to the Responder.

-When a Caller advertises `PBKEYLEN`, it has no effect on the handshake; the Caller will just create a `KMREQ` message with this key length.
-When the Listener advertises `PBKEYLEN`, however, it will be taken by the Caller as the agreed-upon value.
-In such a situation the Caller should not have set its own `PBKEYLEN`; `PBKEYLEN` should be set by the machine declared as Sender.
-Similarly, in Rendezvous, if one side is a Sender, but not an Initiator, the advertised `PBKEYLEN` will provide this information before it starts preparing its KMREQ message.
+The specification of `PBKEYLEN` is predicted to be decided upon by the sender.
+When the transmission is bidirectional, this value better be agreed upon from upside because when both are set, the Responder wins.
+For Caller-Listener arrangement it sounds reasonable to set this value on the Listener only.
+In case of Rendezvous the only reasonable approach is to know the correct value from different sources and set it on both parties (note that AES-128 is default).

 The Caller-Listener Handshake